icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [rxap](https://gitlab.com/rxap/packages) - Reactive Application Platform, or RxAP for short, is a collection of software modules and tools.
 With the help of RxAP, the development effort of web and cloud applications can be significantly reduced.
 * [ng-util](https://github.com/ng-util/ng-util) - A set of Angular utilities.
 * [reactive-kit](https://github.com/max-scopp/reactive-kit) - A lightweight set of utilities that make reactive Angular apps more enjoyable and less boilerplate-heavy.
 Works great alongside `ngxtension`.
+* [fireng](https://github.com/BhanukaDev/fireng) - A collection of Angular libraries to simplify responsive development using signals.

 #### Modals

 * [ngx-awesome-popup](https://github.com/boris-jenicek/ngx-awesome-popup) - Angular dialog modal framework (Confirmation box, Alert box, Toast notification and Cookie banner).
 * [dialog](https://github.com/ngneat/dialog) - A simple to use, highly customizable, and powerful modal.
 * [ngx-modal-ease](https://github.com/GreenFlag31/modal-library) - `ngx-modal-ease` is a versatile Angular library providing a lightweight, simple, and performant modal.
-* [ngx-smart-modal](https://github.com/maximelafarie/ngx-smart-modal) - Modal/Dialog component crafted for Angular (Ivy-compatible).
 * [up-window-angular](https://github.com/criar-art/up-window-angular) - An Angular library designed to create dynamic, customizable modals and window-based components for web applications.
-* [ngx-concern](https://github.com/HeyItsBATMAN/ngx-concern) - Angular library for creating simple, unstyled dialogs/modals and action-sheets/bottom-sheets.
 * [ngx-whats-new](https://github.com/4gray/ngx-whats-new) - A simple library for creating multi-modal windows.
 * [ngx-dialog](https://github.com/soc221b/ngx-dialog) - Type-safe Angular Dialogs Directive for Angular 16+.
 * [ng-modal-service](https://github.com/nhusby/ng-modal-service) - A simple Angular modal Service.